romzorus/karnaboo/README.md

 *** Agent side ***
 - [ ] solution to execute the script while the agent is closed (apt-mirror can take several hours to finish...), and when the agent is opened again, it can continue the job where it left it
 - [ ] solution for the agent to show output in realtime on the host (difference in std::process::Command between .spawn() and .output()...etc)
+- [ ] offer an option to make the agent wait for instructions without making it send a registratino request (in case an already registered host needs to evolve or just refresh its configuration after a bug)

 *** Others ***
 - [ ] reorganize the code in a proper way, split the big functions, gather functions in specific files, improve readability